MicrosoftDocs/sql-docs/docs/reporting-services/tools/set-deployment-properties-reporting-services.md

      Use **TargetServerVersion** to customize the built reports, placed in the path specified in OutputPath, for the version of the report server specified in **TargetServer URL**.

-8. In the **TargetDataSourceFolder** text box, type the folder on the report server in which to place the published shared data sources.
+8. In the **TargetDataSourceFolder** text box, enter the folder on the report server in which to place the published shared data sources.
 The default value for **TargetDataSourceFolder** is Data Sources.
 If you leave this value blank, the data sources are published to the location specified in **TargetReportFolder**.

-9. In the **TargetReportFolder** text box, type the folder on the report server in which to place the published reports.
+9. In the **TargetReportFolder** text box, enter the folder on the report server in which to place the published reports.
 The default value for **TargetReportFolder**  is the name of the report project.

     > [!NOTE]
     > For a report server running in native mode, you must have **Publish** permissions on the target folder to publish reports to that folder.
 Publish permissions are provided through a role assignment that maps your user account to a role that includes publish operations.
 For more information, see [Create and manage role assignments](../../reporting-services/security/create-and-manage-role-assignments.md).
 For a report server running in SharePoint integrated mode, you must have **Member** or **Owner** permission on the SharePoint site.
 For more information, see [SharePoint site and list permission reference for report server items](../../reporting-services/security/sharepoint-site-and-list-permission-reference-for-report-server-items.md).

-10. In the **TargetServerURL** text box, type the URL of the target report server.
+10. In the **TargetServerURL** text box, enter the URL of the target report server.
 Before you publish a report, you must set this property to a valid report server URL.
 When publishing to a report server running in native mode, use the URL of the virtual directory of the report server (for example, http:*//server/reportserver* or https:*//server/reportserver)*.
 This virtual directory is on the report server, not the web portal.

      When publishing to a report server running in SharePoint integrated mode, use a URL to a SharePoint top-level site or subsite.
 If you don't specify a site, the default top-level site is used, for example, `https://*servername*`, `https://*servername*/*site*`, or `https://*servername*/*site*/*subsite*`.